NeuroDataDesign/LIDS/README.md

 **Note, the path to imported files in the demo notebook are relative to our folder structure.
 Please, change the paths to match your folder structure.**

 ### Mac specific commands:
-Run the following commands in terminal if you have a 64 bit Mac OS.
+Run the following **three** commands in terminal if you have a 64 bit Mac OS.
 If you do not have a 64 bit OS or were unable to run the next three commands, skip to *creating an environment from scratch* and beyond:

 ```
 conda env create -f environment.yml